codeonlyjs/website/content/guide/templateHtmlElements.md

 }
 ```

-Caveat: when using a callback for the inner text of an element,
+Caveat: when using a callback for the text content of an element,
 the `text` property is slightly more efficient than the `$` property.

 ie: use `text: c => c.text` in preference to `$: c => c.text` where